stevedepp/YOLO_Classification_JetsonNano/README.md

-# YOLO Classification on the JetsonNano: Newscasters, ASL at a Beyonce concert, and is it a cat or a giraffe?
+# YOLO Classification on the JetsonNano: smoky ASL at a Beyonce concert

 TGIF project: a day to create a YOLO model for object detection and classification running on my Jetson Nano.